-10. Dirty Spark Plug or Loose Connections on a Husqvarna Zero Turn Mower
+10. Dirty Spark Plug or Loose Connections

 A fouled spark plug can cause your Husqvarna zero-turn to die.
 Check your mower for a spark plug that is dirty or isn’t correctly gapped.
 Loose spark plug wires can also cause your mower runs sluggish or dies.

 SOLUTION: Remove your spark plug and clean the spark plug if it is dirty.
 If it happens to be very dark in color or damaged, install a new spark plug.